How to Maximize Salesforce Data Storage in Your Org

 Data Storage

-Data Storage limits for Contact Manager, Group, Professional, Enterprise, Performance and Unlimited editions are calculated at either 1 GB or on a per user limit (20 MB per user) whichever is greater for production orgs.
+Data Storage limits for Contact Manager, Group, Starter, Professional, Enterprise, Performance and Unlimited editions are allocated 10 GB, plus incrementally added storage per user (20 MB per user).
+Salesforce Order Management storage is allocated separately from overall data, 50 MB for managed orders and 50 MB for unmanaged orders.

 File Storage for Contact Manager, Group, Professional, Enterprise, Performance and Unlimited editions is 10 GB per org.
-Orgs do have additional File Storage allocated based on the number of user licenses.
-The additional File Storage is allocated as follows:
+Essentials and Starter Editions are allocated 1 GB of file storage per org.

-One important note is that both Data Storage and File Storage are processed asynchronously meaning that if you are loading data, the storage usage isn’t reflected immediately.
+One important note is that Data Storage, File Storage, and Big Object Storage are processed asynchronously, meaning that if you are loading data, the storage usage isn’t reflected immediately.
 If you are near your Data Storage limit, this could cause you to exceed the limit for your org.
-Salesforce does provide a buffer, but at some point, an error message will be received indicating that the Storage limit has been exceeded.
+Salesforce does provide a buffer, but at some point, an error message will be shown, indicating that the storage limit has been exceeded.

 Analyzing Your Data Storage Usage